aqiu384/p5r-walkthrough/src/overworld.md

     * Partner for first game is chosen by you
     * Partner for second game is randomly selected
     * If partner can end the game during round 4 and is given correct encouragement, they will win the game for you and go up by 2 ranks
-        * Ryuji: "Get pumped!"
+        * Ryuji: Choice 1: "Get pumped!"
-        * Morgana: "I'm counting on you."
+        * Morgana: Choice 3: "I'm counting on you."
-        * Ann: "Same as always."
+        * Ann: Choice 3: "Same as always."
-        * Yusuke: "As if you were painting."
+        * Yusuke: Choice 1: "As if you were painting."
-        * Makoto: "Take a deep breath."
+        * Makoto: Choice 3: "Take a deep breath."
-        * Futaba (No Baton Pass rank): "This is the real thing."
+        * Futaba (No Baton Pass rank): Choice 2: "This is the real thing."
-        * Haru: "Just enjoy it."
+        * Haru: Choice 3: "Just enjoy it."
         * Akechi (Impossible to end on round 4): None
-        * Kasumi: "Believe in yourself."
+        * Kasumi: Choice 3: "Believe in yourself."

 ##### Billiards
 * Unlocked: Auto
 * Location: Penguin Club
 * Timing: Anytime
 * Results: Party technical rank increases
-    * Rank 2: Technical damage light boost
+    * Rank 1: Technical damage light boost
-    * Rank 3: Technical damage medium boost
+    * Rank 2: Technical damage medium boost
-    * Rank 4: Technical damage heavy boost and medium chance of causing down
+    * Rank 3: Technical damage heavy boost and medium chance of causing down
-    * Rank 5: Technical damage severe boost and guaranteed chance of causing down
+    * Rank 4: Technical damage severe boost and guaranteed chance of causing down
 * Activity Progression:
-    * Rank 2: Play billiards once
+    * Rank 1: Play billiards once
-    * Rank 3: **(Proficiency Lv.
+    * Rank 2: **(Proficiency Lv.
 2)** and buy and read "Billiard Techniques" from the sports shop, perform Back Hand
-    * Rank 4: **(Proficiency Lv.
+    * Rank 3: **(Proficiency Lv.
 3)** and buy Sharp Cue from the sport shop, perform Jump Shot, receive "Billiards Magic" afterwards
-    * Rank 5: **(Proficiency Lv.
+    * Rank 4: **(Proficiency Lv.
 5)** and read "Billiards Magic", perform Masse Shot

 ##### Jazz Club
 * Unlocked: Justice Rank 4